+Welcome to the Head Start Family!
 We are happy to have you and your child in the City of San Antonio Department of Human Services Head Start Program.
 We hope your time with us is a rewarding experience for you and your family.
-This Head Start Parent Handbook is designed to provide you with information about the Head Start and the Early Head Start (EHS) Programs and the important role you play in your child's experience.
+This Head Start Parent Handbook is designed to provide you with information about our Head Start Programs and the important role you play in your child's experience.
 You are your child's first and most important teacher.
 Working together as a team, we will provide the support your child needs to succeed in school and in life.

 Please read this handbook and become familiar with our policies and procedures.
 Keep this handbook in a safe place so that you can refer to it as needed.
 Please let us know if you have any questions.

-Sincerely,
+Sincerely, andry K. Juckson